-Upon listing of our shares on the Nasdaq Global Select Market, we will be a "controlled company" within the meaning of Nasdaq rules of the and, as a result, we will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+Upon listing of our shares on the , we will be a "controlled company" within the meaning of the rules of the and, as a result, we will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections as those afforded to stockholders of companies that are subject to such governance requirements.

-After completion of this offering, Apax Partners, through its control of Pride Aggregator, will continue to control a majority of the voting power of our outstanding common stock.
-As a result, we will be a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
+After completion of this offering, Apax Partners will continue to control a majority of the voting power of our outstanding common stock.
+As a result, we will be a "controlled company" within the meaning of the corporate governance standards of the .
 Under these rules, a company of which more than 50% of the voting power for the election of directors is held by an individual, group, or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including: